gvwilson/sensibleadventures/wrestler/wrestler.md

 We can get tack by day's end and leave tomorrow if you're interested."

 The three are silent,
-the two Garheimmen looking expectantly at the Anuat, who continues looking at the table.
+the two Garheimmen looking expectantly at the Nukilik, who continues looking at the table.
 Finally Luft snorts.
 "Well if you're not,